choosatron/choosatron-core-firmware/README.md

 This is the main source code repository of the Choosatron firmware for the Spark Core hardware device.

-This firmware depends on one other library: the [Spark Core Firmware](https://github.com/spark/firmware) - specifically the [HAL Feature Branch](https://github.com/spark/firmware/tree/feature/hal).
+This firmware depends on one other repository: the [Spark Core Firmware](https://github.com/spark/firmware) - specifically the [HAL Feature Branch](https://github.com/spark/firmware/tree/feature/hal).
 HAL stands for *Hardware Abstraction Layer*, allowing for a single repository to support multiple hardware devices, including their upcoming Spark Photon.

 1. [Download and Install Dependencies](#1-download-and-install-dependencies)
 2. [Download and Build Repositories](#2-download-and-build-repositories)